Iyad Mohamed

-Iyad Inomse M'Vourani Mohamed (born 5 March 2001) is a professional footballer who plays as a midfielder for Portuguese Primeira Liga club Casa Pia.
-Born in France, he represents the Comoros at international level.
+Iyad Inomse M'Vourani Mohamed (born 5 March 2001) is a professional footballer who plays as a midfielder for club Portsmouth.
+Born in France, he plays for the Comoros national team.

 Club career

 Early career

 Mohamed was born in Dunkirk, France, to a Dunkerquoise mother and a Comorian father.
-He began playing football at the age of 8 with Fort-Mardyck OC before joining USL Dunkerque.
-After a stint with LOSC Lille in the U13 and U14 teams, Mohamed returned to Dunkerque, where he continued his development.
+He began playing football at the age of eight with Fort-Mardyck, before joining Dunkerque.
+After a stint with Lille in the U13 and U14 teams, Mohamed returned to Dunkerque, where he continued his development.

-In 2019, he joined AJ Auxerre after impressing during a match against Paris FC.
+In 2019, he joined Auxerre after impressing during a match against Paris FC.
 Initially trained as a number 10 or wide midfielder, Mohamed was repositioned as a defensive midfielder due to his height and ability to dictate play.

-AJ Auxerre
+Auxerre

-Mohamed made his professional debut for AJ Auxerre on 6 November 2021, scoring his first goal during a 4-1 victory against Pau FC at the Stade de l'Abbé-Deschamps.
+Mohamed made his professional debut for Auxerre on 6 November 2021, scoring his first goal during a 4-1 victory against Pau at the Stade de l'Abbé-Deschamps.
 His performances attracted attention, but contract renewal negotiations with Auxerre fell through in 2022.

-SM Caen
+Caen

 On 24 June 2022, Mohamed signed a contract with Caen until 2025.
 However, he found playing time limited, making only three appearances in Ligue 2.
 In January 2023, he was loaned to Le Mans in Championnat National, where he played 14 matches.

-Pau FC
+Pau

-In 2023, after returning from his loan, Mohamed signed with Pau FC.
+In 2023, after returning from his loan, Mohamed signed with Pau.
 He quickly established himself as a key player, becoming one of the revelations of the 2023–24 season.
-Despite a knee injury that required surgery, Mohamed returned to action in April 2024 and played a crucial role in securing Pau FC's defense.
-In August 2024, Pau FC's coach, Nicolas Usaï, confirmed that Mohamed would be a key player for the 2024–25 season.
+Despite a knee injury that required surgery, Mohamed returned to action in April 2024 and played a crucial role in securing Pau's defense.
+In August 2024, Pau's coach Nicolas Usaï confirmed that Mohamed would be a key player for the 2024–25 season.